EOP-OMB/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-special-supplemental-nut-937321d1.md

       and integrity.
 This includes addressing certification and vendor issues that could result in improper payments.
     Mitigation_Strategy: atp6_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2025
-    Description_Action_Taken: The Food and Nutrition Service (FNS) has implemented several opportunities of training for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
-Annual training is provided on FNS’ National Management Evaluation (ME) guidance to regional office staff who conduct MEs.
-The goal of this training is to establish standards for FNS to effectively communicate findings and corrective action expectations to State agencies, to provide necessary technical assistance, and to support State agency program improvements.
-Additional WIC specific ME training is conducted throughout the year to support regional staff by holding bi-monthly meetings to discuss best practices and provide technical assistance, as well as specific technical assistance as needed to improve understanding and compliance of ME activities.
-Additional training is provided to State agencies through specific technical assistance during oversight activities.
-Training activities for State agency staff are further identified through the results of an annual target area report.
-This report looks at national trends of program integrity issues as well as programmatic deficiencies across all State agencies to issue technical assistance, policy memos, and training as needed.
-FNS has also recently released several resources for WIC State agencies that target improvement in the areas of vendor management and certification.
-These resources include the WIC Vendor Management and Food Delivery Handbook, a new toolkit on assessing and developing WIC Vendor Peer Group Systems, and an updated tool for assessing WIC Vendor Cost Neutrality.
-    Mitigation_Strategy: app3_1
   Agency_Needs_Satisfied: The agency has what is needed with respect to internal controls,
     human capital and information system and other infrastructure to reduce Improper Payments and Unknown Payments to the tolerable rate.
 The Special Supplemental